unkrejativ/axa-egoi-hands-on-session-2025/README.md

 ## 📖 Overview
-In this challenge you will collaborate in teams to build a predictive model that determines how high a car damage claim will be, if it might occure.
+In this challenge you will collaborate in teams to build a predictive model that determines how high a car damage claim will be, if it might occur.

 Your goal is to use your Python coding skills to:
-1) Analyze and manipulate the data
+1) analyze and manipulate the data
-2) Build the most effective model possible
+2) build the most effective model possible

 via GitHub Codespaces.